hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 If you enable the optional plugin-local statistics feature, the following additional data will be recorded to your database:

 * counts of challenge verifications per form
-* **only if you enable this optional feature:** the IP addresses challenged on each form
+* **only if you enable this optional feature: **the IP address challenged on each form
+* **only if you enable this optional feature: **the USer Agent challenged on each form

+You can collect data anonymously but still distinguish sources.
+The hashed IP address and User Agent will be saved.

-We recommend leaving IP recording off, which will make these statistics fully anonymous.
+We recommend leaving IP and User Agent recording off, which will make these statistics fully anonymous.

 If this feature is enabled, anonymized statistics on your plugin configuration, not including any end user data, will also be sent to us.
 This lets us see which modules and features are being used and prioritize development for them accordingly.